 The Law Office of Ashley Aulls, P.A. | Brooksville Arson Lawyer

 Were you arrested or do you think that you could be under investigation in Central Florida for an alleged arson offense?
 Do not make any kind of statement to authorities until you have legal counsel.

-Brooksville criminal defense attorney Ashley Aulls of Ashley M. Aulls, P.A. represents clients all over Sumter County, Citrus County, Hernando County, and Pasco County.
-Call (352) 593-4115 or fill out an online contact form today to set up a free consultation that will allow our lawyer to provide an honest and thorough evaluation of your case.
+Brooksville criminal defense attorney Ashley Aulls of The Law Office of Ashley Aulls, P.A. represents clients all over Sumter County, Citrus County, Hernando County, and Pasco County.
+Call (352) 593-4115 or fill out an online contact form today to set up a consultation that will allow our lawyer to provide an honest and thorough evaluation of your case.